chzappsinc/react-native-fullscreen-chz/README.md

 + <item name="android:windowLayoutInDisplayCutoutMode" tools:ignore="NewApi">shortEdges</item>
 ```

-This will help notched devices and help them to show in full screens
+This will help notched devices and help them to show on full screens

 Js